Permafrost/TundraTN/README.md

 * #### tundra.tn:translate

-  One-to-one conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
+  One-to-one conversion of [CSV], [JSON], pipe separated values, [TSV], [XML], [YAML], or Flat File content in a Trading Networks document (bizdoc) to another format.
 Calls the given translation service, passing the parsed content as an input, and routing the translated content back to Trading Networks as a new document automatically.

+  Parsing (deserialization) of the bizdoc content is determined in order of precedence by the input variable `$schema.input`, the parsing schema configured on the bizdoc's associated document type (`recordBlueprint` or `ParsingSchema` for XML and flat files respectively), and the input variable `$content.type.input`.
+If `$schema.input` is specified, or if the document type specifies a parsing schema, then that reference will be used to parse the content, and the type of reference (document reference versus flat file schema reference) determines the parser implementation used (see below).
+  However, if `$schema.input` is not specified, nor is a parsing schema defined on the associated document type, then `$content.type.input` will be used to determine if the content the parser implementation to use for the appropriate MIME media type.
+If `$schema.input` is not specified, and no parsing schema is specified on the associated document type, and `$content.type.input` is not specified, then the content will be parsed as [XML] by default.

+  Parser implementions are as follows:
+  * CSV: `Tundra/tundra.csv:parse`
+  * Flat File: `WmFlatFile/pub.flatFile:convertToValues`
+  * JSON: `Tundra/tundra.json:parse`
+  * Pipe separated values: `Tundra/tundra.csv:parse`
+  * TSV: `Tundra/tundra.csv:parse`
+  * XML: `WmPublic/pub.xml:xmlStringToXMLNode, `pub.xml:xmlNodeToDocument`
+  * YAML: Tundra/tundra.yaml:parse`

+  Emitting (serialization) of the translated content is determined in order of precedence by the input variable `$schema.output`, the `TN_parms/$schema` returned by `$service`, the input variable `$content.type.output`, and the `TN_parms/$contentType` returned by `$service`.
+If `$schema.output` is specified, or if `$service` returned `TN_parms/$schema`, then that reference will be used to parse the content, and the type of reference (document reference versus flat file schema reference) determines the parser implementation used (see below).
+However, if `$schema.output` is not specified, nor `TN_parms/$schema` returned by `$service`, but `$content.type.output` is specified or `TN_parms/$contentType` is returned by `$service` then it will be used to determine if the content the parser implementation to use for the appropriate MIME media type.
+If neither `$schema.output` is specified, nor `TN_parms/$schema` is returned by `$service`, nor `$content.type.output` is specified, nor `TN_parms/$contentType` is returned by `$service`, then the content will be parsed as [XML] by default.

+  Emitter implementions are as follows:
+  * CSV: `Tundra/tundra.csv:emit`
+  * Flat File: `WmFlatFile/pub.flatFile:convertToString`
+  * JSON: `Tundra/tundra.json:emit`
+  * Pipe separated values: `Tundra/tundra.csv:emit`
+  * TSV: `Tundra/tundra.csv:emit`
+  * XML: `WmPublic/pub.xml:documentToXMLString`
+  * YAML: `Tundra/tundra.yaml:emit`

   Supports 'strict' mode processing of bizdocs: if any `$strict` error classes are set to 'true' and the bizdoc contains errors for any of these classes,